johanley/special-relativity-core/README.md

   - a proper-time (because of time dilation)
   - an orientation (because of the Silberstein rotation)

-In SR it's useful to picture a mass particle as carrying a what you might call a <em>Silberstein clock</em>, a gyroscope that can do double duty:
+In SR it's useful to picture a mass particle as carrying what you might call <b>a Silberstein clock</b>, a gyroscope that can do double duty:
- - a gyroscope properties that can track Silberstein rotation
+ - its gyroscopic properties track Silberstein rotation
- - a spinning clock that measure a proper-time.
+ - its spinning defines a clock that measure a proper-time.

 **Four-vectors and three-vectors are not completely analogous**.
 The cross product applies only to three-vectors.